THE ENERGY CHARTER TREATY, CLIMATE CHANGE AND CLEAN ENERGY TRANSITION

-As part of the Net Zero Lawyers Alliance initiative, Climate Change Counsel is conducting a study of arbitral awards rendered under the Energy Charter Treaty (ECT), to objectively assess their alignment with or departure from energy transition policy.
+In 2021-22, Climate Change Counsel conducted a study of arbitral awards rendered under the Energy Charter Treaty (ECT).

 PREVENTING AND ADVISING ON CLIMATE DISPUTES